 Air freight forwarders and operators do not always have the time to scour the internet and keep upto date with the latest information provided worldwide. these press releases are thought provoking and relevant to the airfreight forwarding community and by following these links you will be taken directly to IATA’s website who publish this information.

-- Trade War Impacting Air Freight Demand
+- US-China Trade War Weighs Heavily on Air Cargo

 IATA and the Airfreight forwarding community